Flyiso/ingreadient-check/README.md

       usable for all kinds of ingredients lists.

 TODO: control of distance between images in each merge?.
+TODO: Try to use panorama mode for stitcher every x
+      merge(with high thresh?) to avoid loosing first img section

 TODO: Instead of trying the next image when merge fails, try to
       merge add and instead merge more than 2 frames at a time